TYVASO DPI IS NOW APPROVED

 A right heart catheterization, often referred to as a right heart cath, is the only way to definitively diagnose PH.
 It measures the pressure in your heart and in the blood vessels of your lungs.
 This can help your doctor understand how well your heart and lungs are working and helps determine next steps in the management of your condition.

-Raise the questions.
-Sign up to receive communications to prepare you for conversations with your doctor.
+Sign up for the Raise The Questions program with Coach Phil to get the specific questions and information to help prepare you for conversations with your doctor.

 Good news: there is now a treatment that can help.